Skip to main content

 To receive LIHEAP in most states, older adults must produce several documents that prove their identity, income, and heating/cooling or utility cost burden.

-Catholic Charities of Northern Nevada works with seniors to gather the appropriate documentation, makes copies, and use them to fill out the Low-Income Home Energy Assistance Program (LIHEAP) application form that the client then signs.
+Catholic Charities of Northern Nevada works with older adults to gather the appropriate documentation, makes copies, and use them to fill out the Low-Income Home Energy Assistance Program (LIHEAP) application form that the client then signs.
 Some tips they offer to get the paperwork easily for clients who may not have it on hand:

 Catholic Charities of Northern Nevada hand delivers all documentation and the signed application to the LIHEAP intake office.